jlpteaching/gem5-assignment-template/assignment-2/assignment.md

 Now, that we have the instruction mix, let's answer the following questions (the same as above).

-1. For the ROI of this workload, what percentage of instructions do you think will be integer, floating point, and memory operations?
+1. For the ROI of this workload, what percentage of instructions are integer, floating point, and memory operations?
 Explain your reasoning.
 2. Estimate how the performance will change under the following conditions:
   a.
 If the latency of integer operations are increased from 1 to 6 cycles, but the system is pipelined.
   b.
 If the latency of floating point operations are increased from 6 to 12 cycles, but the system is pipelined.